Instructions on how to submit Lab 3: Please download all the required files from the lab3-timing github repo and lab3-ssh github repo.

 Questions

 1. You are designing a file-storage application that requires computing a MAC over large files.
 You have the option between using HMAC-SHA256 and AES-128-GMAC.
 Both of these MACs give 128-bit security.
 Which has better performance for encrypting >1MB files?
-(You may have to do a little bit of research on the design of both of these primitives to come up with a good answer.)
+(You should do a little bit of research on the design of both of these primitives to understand why.)

 2. Your boss tells you that to protect against quantum computers, your company will have to switch from using AES-128 encryption to AES-256 encryption.
 Roughly how much longer will it take to encrypt a 100MB file after increasing the key size?
-Explain why in at most three sentences.
+Why is this the case?

 3. MIT has asked you to redesign the software on the MIT certificate authority (CA).
 They are deciding between using RSA, DSA, and ECDSA signatures.